MALE ATHLETE OF THE YEAR

 The Bryant Hornets have become one of the state’s most successful baseball progams in the last decade thanks to the coaching of Kirk Bock.
 The Hornets have won four state titles since 2010, their latest coming after completing a 31-2 campaign in May.
 The Hornets held a team batting average of .364 and the team’s pitching staff compiled an earned run average of 0.98.
 In 19 innings of play during the Class 7A State Tournament, the team did not give up a run, including a 5-0 victory over Conway in the state championship game.
 Bock, who earned his 600th career victory during the regular season, has been with the program since 2009.

 HUSSMAN COMMUNITY AWARD WINNER

-The Hussman Community Award is presented to one of the state’s outstanding athletes who has also worked to better her community.
-Senior Kendra Dinsmore of Bentonville is being honored by the Hussman family for her involvement in her community and leadership among her peers.
-Kendra is praised by her peers, teachers and community leaders alike for her selfless acts of giving.
+The Hussman Community Award is presented to one of the state’s outstanding athletes who has also worked to better his community.
+Senior Jed Wilson of Rogers is being honored by the Hussman family for his volunteering efforts and display of leadership among his fellow athletes.
+Jed participated in many community-service activities during his high school career and plans to continue those efforts through college.

 P.A.R.K EDUCATION AWARD WINNER